CMeeg/remix-aca/README.md

 # create a `.env` file from the provided template (if you don't already have a `.env` file - this will be a no-op if you have)
 npm run env:init

-# follow the prompts to provision the infrastructure resources in Azure
+# follow the prompts to provision the infrastructure resources in Azure and deploy your app
-azd provision

-# deploy the app to the provisioned infrastructure
-azd deploy
+azd up
 ```

 Then when you're finished with the deployment run: